phSarr/phSarr.github.io/_posts/2024-05-01-WhiteSnake.md

 Installed Software
 ```

-The report is `gzip` compressed then encrypted using an `RC4` Algorithm I belive, with a randomly generated 32 bytes key.
+The report is `gzip` compressed then encrypted using an `RC4` Algorithm I believe, with a randomly generated 32 bytes key.

-The key itself is encypted with a RSA public key :
+The key itself is encrypted with a RSA public key :

 ```text
 -----BEGIN RSA PRIVATE KEY-----